rosasck/rosasck.github.io/_posts/2025-05-01-mastering-cursor.md

   <h2>Agent Mode: Your Overeager (But Helpful) Coding Buddy</h2>

-  <p>Agent mode is basically like having that super enthusiastic junior coworker who wants to write everything for you.
+  <p>Agent mode is basically like having that super enthusiastic intern who wants to write everything for you.
 You mention what you need, and they're already typing away.</p>

   <h3>Perfect for:</h3>
   <ul>